melissajclark/webstyles/readme.md

 **Description:** Responsive HTML & CSS template with repeatable patterns for exploring design elements such as colours or typography.

-hello

 ## Update: April 2015

 I started this project nearly a year ago.
 I use it in some form on every client project to communicate my ideas and plans for a website.
 I originally used a CSS framework, and the code became bloated.
-I'm currently updating the project and cleaning it up.
-See the old version at http://webstyles.ninja, or the in progress version at http://melissajclark.github.io/webstyles/.

 *****